 Determining whether you want to build a hobby or business will help you to develop a clearer vision of what success means to you.
-It's unfortunately easy to get caught up in comparing ourselves to others.
-We see the surface, public face of what other craft professionals are doing and compare our own progress.
+It's easy to get caught up in comparing ourselves to others.
+We see the surface, public face of what other creative entrepreneurs are doing and compare our own progress.

 A business that looks fabulous from the outside looking in might actually be fabulous for that business owner, but running a similar business might feel terrible for you because it's not in line with your own values and priorities.
 If you know where you want your own business to fall on the scale of full time income to hobby, you'll make more insightful and helpful assessments of your own progress.

 If you sell some paintings, adore participating in a couple of shows a year, love being a part of your local arts community, and that's everything you want to get out of selling crafts, then you can fully enjoy your accomplishment.
 You have no reason to feel envious of the person who sells thousands of prints online and attends multiple shows all around the country.
 Their business might be wonderful for them, but it is not in line with your goals.

 Your craft business (or hobby) should be wonderful for you.

 It turns out, governments have their own ways to determine if you have a hobby or business.
 Just because you make some money selling items doesn't automatically mean you have a business for tax purposes.
 That differentiation can make an impact on what you are able to claim on your income tax return.

 I am not a professional accountant by any stretch of the imagination, so I can't give you specific advice about when an endeavour moves from hobby to business in the eyes of the government.
 Plus, the rules will be different for different people depending upon where you live.